 You could be homeless if you:

-face eviction from your site, encampment or home
+face eviction from a site or your home

-have nowhere to legally park your mobile home
+have nowhere to legally park your caravan, mobile home or boat

-You can apply to any council for help if you're homeless or at risk of losing your home or pitch within 8 weeks.
+You can ask any council for help if you're homeless or could be in the next 8 weeks.

 The council must give you emergency housing if they think you might:

-They must provide housing for you and anyone who usually lives with you as a member of your family.
+Emergency housing is for you and anyone who usually lives with you as part of your household.